Quantum-Bases/tron-fullnode-setup/README.md

 Replace `/full-path-to-output-directory` with the actual path to your output directory.

 This script assumes that the node reads the output-directory by default.
 If you need to specify another directory, add the `-d directory` parameter when starting the node.

-For additional information, refer to the [Install Oracle JDK 1.8](https://linux.how2shout.com/how-to-install-oracle-java-8-64-bit-ubuntu-22-04-20-04-lts/).